xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 ---------------

 Random123 is a library of "counter-based" random number generators (CBRNGs).
-We use them in Skylark to generate independent random number streams.
+We use them in libSkylark to generate independent random number streams.

 *Installation:*